2014-15 Undergraduate Academic Catalog

 This survey of U.S. history since the Civil War places special emphasis on how major political, social, economic and intellectual developments in the nation have influenced North Carolina.
 The course also examines how events and developments that occurred prior to 1865 influenced the nation's evolution after the Civil War.
 No credit for students with prior credit for HST 122.
 Offered fall and spring.

 These courses are designed for entry-level students and address specific topics.
 Each topic is examined in broad historic context.
-These courses meet the General Studies requirement.
+These courses meet the Core Curriculum requirement.
 Previous topics have included: the Civil Rights Movement, Anti-Communism in America, Jews and Gypsies in Western Civilization and Being and Becoming Indian.

 This survey of contemporary history examines critical events, ideologies and movements that have shaped our world.
 Students gain an understanding of the historical context of current global issues by examining developments in Africa, Asia, Europe, Latin America and the Middle East.
 Offered spring.

-This course offers a specialized study for those participating in abroad programs.
+This course offers a specialized study for those participating in study abroad programs.
 Offered winter.

 Students will focus on framing and answering historical questions using a variety of research techniques and both primary and secondary source materials.
 They will formulate and execute a research project that will result in both a written and oral presentation of their findings.
 Offered fall and spring.